memfault/interrupt/_posts/2022-08-10-memfault-bluetooth.md

 ## Why we chose Memfault

 We evaluated some platforms that could collect and analyze logs and crash dumps for our modem.
-There are plenty of options in the mobile and cloud spaces, however this is quite new to the world of embedded!
+There are plenty of options in the mobile and cloud spaces, however, this is quite new to the world of embedded!

 Among the options we had, Memfault stood out.
 Something we were impressed with is the product’s focus on the core functionality (device monitoring) and not being too opinionated elsewhere - this matches the Blecon philosophy well.
 Especially, Memfault looked easy to integrate with any connectivity transport, which really suited us.
 We had been reading Interrupt for a while too, so it didn’t hurt having seen that the team there knew what they were doing.